Pediatric Rehabilitation Therapy For Health Complications In Premature Babies

 How Can Speech Therapy For Children Help?

-Cerebral palsy has been linked with a number of different speech & language disorders.
+Cerebral palsy has been linked with a number of different speech, language, and reading disorders.

 If your baby has been diagnosed with cerebral palsy, it’s a good idea to book your appointment with a speech therapist at District Speech as soon as possible.